WHAT IS PILATES?

 THE PILATES STUDIO

-The light filled Pilates studio is fitted with modern Stott Pilates reformers and small equipment such as pilates circles, toning balls, foam rollers, resistance bands and the bosu, the studio also has a clinical height reformer with attached vertical frame, enabling a more comfortable mount and dismount onto equipment (great for inflexible knees) and allowing a greater range of clinical pilates exercise modifications.
+The light filled Pilates studio is fitted with modern Stott Pilates reformers, towers and small equipment such as pilates circles, toning balls, foam rollers, resistance bands and the bosu, The studio also has a clinical height reformer with attached vertical frame (tower), enabling a more comfortable mount and dismount onto equipment (great for inflexible knees) and allowing a greater range of clinical pilates exercise modifications.
 Water and tea making facilities are available for you to use in the kitchenette while attending the clinic and after a satisfying workout you can cross the hall to one of our consultation rooms for your well deserved massage.

 All pilates sessions will begin on time and entry to the studio will be closed 5 minutes after the start time to avoid disruptions to the classes and to ensure all health and safety procedures are adhered to.
 If arriving early, you are invited to relax in the studio before your pilates sessions and do some warm up stretches before classes begin, provided there are no classes running at the time.
 We request you use the cleaning sprays provided to wipe down any equipment after use.